-Step Command Purpose 1. configure terminal Enter global configuration mode.
-2. interface interface-id Enter interface configuration mode, and specify an interface to configure.
-Valid interfaces include physical interfaces and port-channel logical interfaces (port-channel port-channel-number).
-3. spanning-tree cost cost Configure the cost for an interface.
+Command Purpose configure terminal Enter global configuration mode. interface interface-id Specify an interface to configure, and enter interface configuration mode.
+Valid interfaces include physical interfaces and port-channel logical interfaces (port-channel port-channel-number). spanning-tree cost cost Configure the cost for an interface.
 If a loop occurs, spanning tree uses the path cost when selecting an interface to place into the forwarding state.
 A lower path cost represents higher-speed transmission.
-For cost , the range is 1 to 200000000; the default value is derived from the media speed of the interface.
-Note: Ports 15 and 16 to the management module have a non-standard default of 100.
-4. spanning-tree vlan vlan-id cost cost Configure the cost for a VLAN.
+For cost , the range is 1 to 200000000; the default value is derived from the media speed of the interface. spanning-tree vlan vlan-id cost cost Configure the cost for a VLAN.
 If a loop occurs, spanning tree uses the path cost when selecting an interface to place into the forwarding state.
-A lower path cost represents higher-speed transmission.
-For vlan-id, you can specify a single VLAN identified by VLAN ID number, a range of VLANs separated by a hyphen, or a series of VLANs separated by a comma.
+A lower path cost represents higher-speed transmission. • For vlan-id , you can specify a single VLAN identified by VLAN ID number, a range of VLANs separated by a hyphen, or a series of VLANs separated by a comma.
 Valid interfaces include physical ports, VLANs, and port channels.
-The VLAN ID range is 1 to 4094.
-For cost, the range is 1 to 200000000; the default value is derived from the media speed of the interface.
-5. end Return to privileged EXEC mode.
-6. show spanning-tree interface interface-id Verify your entries. or show spanning-tree vlan vlan-id 7. copy running-config startup-config (Optional) Save your entries in the configuration file.
+The range is 1 to 4094. • For cost , the range is 1 to 200000000; the default value is derived from the media speed of the interface. end Return to privileged EXEC mode. show spanning-tree interface interface-id Verify your entries. or show spanning-tree vlan vlan-id copy running-config startup-config (Optional) Save your entries in the configuration file. configure terminal interface interface-id spanning-tree cost cost spanning-tree vlan vlan-id cost cost end show spanning-tree interface interface-id or show spanning-tree vlan vlan-id

-Note: The show spanning-tree interface interface-id privileged EXEC command displays information only for ports that are in a link-up operative state.
+The show spanning-tree interface interface-id privileged EXEC command displays information only for ports that are in a link-up operative state.
 Otherwise, you can use the show running-config privileged EXEC command to confirm the configuration.

 To return the interface to its default setting, use the no spanning-tree [vlan vlan-id] cost interface configuration command.
-For information on how to configure load sharing on trunk ports by using spanning-tree path costs, see the "Load Sharing Using STP" section on page 262.
+For information on how to configure load sharing on trunk ports by using spanning-tree path costs, see the "Load Sharing Using STP" section on page 13-22.